-In the context of degenerative disc disease at 1 or 2 levels underlying low back pain, options include both posterolateral fusion and the various interbody fusions for patients.
+In the context of degenerative disc disease at one or two levels underlying low back pain, options include both posterolateral fusion and the various interbody fusions for patients.
 The placement of an interbody graft is recommended to improve fusion rates and functional outcome, but it should be recognized that the marginal improvement achieved is associated with increased complication rates, especially when combined approaches such as 360 degrees are used.
-The use of multiple approaches (anterior and posterior) in attempts to accomplish lumbar fusion is not recommended as a routine option for treatment of low back pain without deformity (60).
+The use of multiple approaches (anterior and posterior) in attempts to accomplish lumbar fusion is not recommended as a routine option for treatment of low back pain without deformity (63).

-Delamarter and colleagues examined Pro-Disc L disc replacement surgery over 2 adjacent levels as opposed to 2-level fusion and found modest gains in patient satisfaction, pain scores, and functional scores as well as a statistically significant reduction in narcotics usage favoring arthrodesis (24).
+Delamarter and colleagues examined Pro-Disc L disc replacement surgery over two adjacent levels as opposed to 2-level fusion and found modest gains in patient satisfaction, pain scores, and functional scores as well as a statistically significant reduction in narcotics usage favoring arthrodesis (25).

 Surgery versus nonsurgical care for discogenic back pain.
 A particular area of controversy is treatment of axial back pain associated with common chronic degenerative changes.
-Brox and colleagues performed a randomized study and followed patients with common degenerative changes for 4 years after surgery or nonoperative care, consisting of structured spinal rehabilitation and cognitive/behavioral therapy (13).
-They found similar rates of unplanned operation or reoperation and return to work in the 2 groups.
-Follow up at 9 years showed no advantage of surgery (33).
-Wang and associates performed a meta-analysis of published trials comparing surgery to nonoperative care and found no advantage as well (81).
-Conversely, patients with single level severe degenerative changes with Modic endplate changes and failure of conservative care have been shown to have excellent resolution of pain, although quality of life may have less benefit (64).
+Brox and colleagues performed a randomized study and followed patients with common degenerative changes for 4 years after surgery or nonoperative care, consisting of structured spinal rehabilitation and cognitive/behavioral therapy (14).
+They found similar rates of unplanned operation or reoperation and return to work in the two groups.
+Follow up at 9 years showed no advantage of surgery (34).
+Wang and associates performed a meta-analysis of published trials comparing surgery to nonoperative care and found no advantage as well (85).
+Conversely, patients with single level severe degenerative changes with Modic endplate changes and failure of conservative care have been shown to have excellent resolution of pain, although quality of life may have less benefit (67).

 Vertebral compression fractures.
 Vertebral body fractures from osteoporosis often result in varying degrees of back pain.
-Osteoporosis afflicts 200 million women worldwide which subsequently leads to 1.5 million new fractures per year, half of which are vertebral body fractures (45).
-In the late 1980s, Deramond and associates in France percutaneously injected polymethylmethacrylate (PMMA) into the compressed vertebral body (34).
+Osteoporosis afflicts 200 million women worldwide, subsequently leading to 1.5 million new fractures per year, half of which are vertebral body fractures (47).
+In the late 1980s, Deramond and associates in France percutaneously injected polymethylmethacrylate (PMMA) into the compressed vertebral body (35).
 This procedure does not restore height but stabilized the collapse vertebral body, which helped alleviate pain.
 The procedure is called vertebroplasty and has been used to treat vertebral hemangiomas, neoplasms, and compression fractures since its inception.
-In 1998, kyphoplasty was introduced to restore height to vertebral compression fractures prior to injecting PMMA for stabilization (20).
+In 1998, kyphoplasty was introduced to restore height to vertebral compression fractures prior to injecting PMMA for stabilization (21).

-A retrospective review in 2000 on vertebroplasty demonstrated a 95% ability to provide some degree of pain relief with 63% of the patients having complete pain relief (06).
+A retrospective review in 2000 on vertebroplasty demonstrated a 95% ability to provide some degree of pain relief with 63% of the patients having complete pain relief (07).
 They treated all types of fractures and had especially good results from those with malignancies with the added benefit of preventing further compression and possible subsequent canal compromise.
-A literature review of vertebroplasty and kyphoplasty could not demonstrate a clear benefit of 1 procedure over the other; both offered similar pain relief (44).
+A literature review of vertebroplasty and kyphoplasty could not demonstrate a clear benefit of one procedure over the other; both offered similar pain relief (46).

 It remains to be seen if vertebroplasty and kyphoplasty will continue to be primary management tools for back pain from compression fractures.
 It is unclear if restoration of height by kyphoplasty has any added benefit, but kyphoplasty does carry significantly higher costs than vertebroplasty.
 A randomized clinical trial of vertebroplasty versus kyphoplasty, or at this point kyphoplasty versus control l or sham treatment, would be useful to determine if kyphoplasty and height restoration offer superior benefit to vertebroplasty or conservative care, validating the higher cost.

 Sacroiliac joint fusion.
 Attempts to address sacroiliac joint injection through arthrodesis or fusion across the joint have been attempted over the years to address joint pain.
-Schütz and Grob reported successful open fusion in only 3 of 17 patients (69).
-Newer percutaneous fusion procedures have been developed and are purported in smaller anecdotal studies to be of far greater benefit, with improvement and patient satisfaction rates of 90% published with minimal complications (21; 74).
-However, evidence-based reviews remain skeptical given the lack of class 1 data in these small class 3 studies (42; 70).
+Schütz and Grob reported successful open fusion in only three of 17 patients (72).
+Newer percutaneous fusion procedures have been developed and are purported in smaller anecdotal studies to be of far greater benefit, with improvement and patient satisfaction rates of 90% published with minimal complications (22; 78).
+However, evidence-based reviews remain skeptical given the lack of class 1 data in these small class 3 studies (44; 73).

 Eventually, randomized trials were performed comparing sacroiliac minimally invasive fusion to nonsurgical care.
-Polly and colleagues reported 2-year data on a study of 148 patients randomized to surgery or control and found over 80% improvement in pain scores and over 65% improvement in Oswestry Disability Index scores compared to less than 10% improvement in controls (57).
-Another randomized trial was performed by Duhon and associates with 172 subjects at 26 centers (28).
-In this study, there was a statistically significant improvement in pain scores, Oswestry Disability Index scores, and quality-of-life measures as well as decrease in opioid utilization at 2 years.
-Data now extends out as far as 4 years demonstrating sustained efficacy (23).
+Polly and colleagues reported 2-year data on a study of 148 patients randomized to surgery or control and found over 80% improvement in pain scores and over 65% improvement in Oswestry Disability Index scores compared to less than 10% improvement in controls (60).
+Another randomized trial was performed by Duhon and associates, with 172 subjects at 26 centers (29).
+In this study, there was a statistically significant improvement in pain scores, Oswestry Disability Index scores, and quality-of-life measures as well as a decrease in opioid utilization at 2 years.
+Data now extends out as far as 4 years demonstrating sustained efficacy (24).

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.